 We also aim to build our tools so that they are easy to use, so you can create amazing videos no matter your skill level.

 Our in-browser video editor lets you combine and edit multiple video clips, images, music, and titles and then export the finished video to your computer.
 You can also add visual effects, for example slowing down a video or adding a filter.

-It's free and easy to use, even for those with no editing experience–just sign up at app.clipchamp.com to start editing straight away or learn more here.
+It's free and easy to use, even for those with no editing experience – just sign up at app.clipchamp.com to start editing straight away or see here to learn more.

-Clipchamp's paid plan offers the use of advanced features, and access to stock video, music, and audio.
+Clipchamp's paid plan offers the use of advanced features, and access to professional stock video, music, and audio files.